alexandremenif/chasse-aux-renards/README.md

 The intended workflow is to create users by interacting with the app, and then seed the database with data for those users.

 1.  **Start the Firebase Emulator:**
-    This will start the local Firebase services.
+    This will start the local Firebase services and **automatically seed the database** with test users and data.
     ```bash
     npm run emulator
     ```
+    *Note: The emulator starts fresh each time.
+Data is not persisted between sessions.*

 2.  **Start the Development Server:**
     In a **new terminal window**, start the Vite development server.